Gophers, Golden Griffiths, Mavericks, Huskies — NCAA hockey regional

 NCAA Fargo Regional

 Mavericks at a glance: Minnesota State (25-12-1) advanced to the NCAA tournament in dramatic fashion, scoring twice with its goalie pulled in the final 2:19 of the third period to force overtime in the CCHA title game against Northern Michigan, then winning the automatic bid on Zach Krajnik's goal 1:08 into the extra session.
 The Mavericks, last year's national runners-up, are on a five-game winning streak and have won 14 of 17 games since Jan.
-6. David Silye, the CCHA forward of the year, leads the Mavericks in scoring with 39 points on 16 goals and 23 assists.
-Jake Livingstone, the CCHA defenseman of the year, has eight goals and 27 assists.
+6. David Silye, the CCHA Forward of the Year, leads the Mavericks in scoring with 39 points on 23 goals and 16 assists.
+Jake Livingstone, the CCHA Defenseman of the Year, has eight goals and 27 assists.
 Goalie Keenan Rancier is 19-9-1 with a 1.81 goals-against average and .916 save percentage.

 Did you know?
 St. Cloud State and Minnesota State each advanced to the NCAA tournament for the fifth consecutive time, tied for the longest active streak.